Citizenship requirements for physical presence, language and knowledge changed on October 11, 2017.

 - Two (2) citizenship photos

-- Original police certificates or clearance from each country (including Canada) where you were present for a total of 183 days or more in the four (4) years before the date of application
+- Original police certificates or clearance from each country (other than Canada) where you were present for a total of 183 days or more in the four (4) years before the date of application.
+(For Filipinos, some maybe required to apply for police certificate/NBI Clearance.)

 - Copy of the result from the online physical presence calculator